Use metric conversion factors to solve each of the following prob... | Channels for Pearson+

 Textbook Question

-Use metric conversion factors to solve each of the following problems: b.
-A cooler has a volume of 5000 mL.
-What is the capacity of the cooler in liters?
+Use metric conversion factors to solve each of the following problems: c.
+A package of chocolate instant pudding contains 2840 mg of sodium.
+How many grams of sodium are in the pudding?

 Verified Solution